-Spring gardens are great for a wide variety of vegetables, fruits, herbs, and flowers including tomatoes, peppers, cucumbers and lettuce.
+Spring gardens are great for a wide variety of vegetables, fruits, herbs, and flowers including tomatoes, peppers, cucumbers, and lettuce.
 Basil, rosemary, and thyme are extremely popular herbs to grow in the spring, and as far as spring flowers go, tulips, snowdrops, and pansies are the best.
 Berries are also among the best plants for spring gardens, including blackberries, raspberries, and strawberries.

 Top 5 Best Vegetables to Grow This Spring

-Growing tomatoes in the spring is a must for many home gardeners (yes, it is technically a fruit, but we are old, and hard headed, and in our heart or hearts we consider it a fruit).
+Growing tomatoes in the spring is a must for many home gardeners (yes, it is technically a fruit, but we are old, and hard-headed, and in our heart or hearts we consider it a fruit).
 Tomatoes require between 6 to 8 hours of full sunlight depending on the species.
 They also may require stakes, poles, or some sort of support.

 Planting peppers in the spring, or reviving last year’s pepper plants is a no-brainer for those who want to have a plentiful output of fresh peppers all year long.
-Peppers enjoy a well-draining soil and around 6 to 8 hours of sunlight.
+Peppers enjoy well-draining soil and around 6 to 8 hours of sunlight.
 They make great companion plants for tomatoes.

 4. Lettuce (and other Leafy Greens)

 Growing lettuce is one of the most popular spring gardening activities, period.
 That’s because it grows quickly and easily during the spring.
 You can even cut a head of lettuce off an inch or so from the ground rather than picking it and it will grow back!
-Lettuce, and other leafy greens like kale, spinach, and swiss chard are all among the very best plants for spring gardens without a doubt.
+Lettuce and other leafy greens like kale, spinach, and swiss chard are all among the very best plants for spring gardens without a doubt.

 Planting onions in the spring is another of the most common gardening practices for the early parts of the year.
-Depending on the species, and location you plant them, onions planted in the spring provide either green stalks to eat or turn into dried herb or full bulbs (the onions your used to buying in the grocery store).
+Depending on the species, and location you plant them, onions planted in the spring provide either green stalks to eat or turn into a dried herb or full bulbs (the onions you’re used to buying in the grocery store).

 Top 5 Best Fruits to Grow This Spring

 Growing strawberries in the spring is an excellent way to get a jump start on your strawberry patch.
-Depending on the species, you may plant them in the spring but harvesting a season or two later.
+Depending on the species, you may plant them in the spring but harvest a season or two later.
 Likewise, if you have monthly bloomers, you could be picking ripe strawberries by the middle or end of spring.

-If you have fruit trees, or plan to plant some new ones this spring, apricots are one of the most preferred fruit trees to plant of tend to in the spring.
+If you have fruit trees or plan to plant some new ones this spring, apricots are one of the most preferred fruit trees to plant or tend to in the spring.
 If it is already planted, simply water it and fertilize it (as pruning should already be done – if not, go ahead and prune it a bit as well) before it begins to grow for the year.

-Growing raspberries is another of the most popular ways to get a head-start on your berry patches each year.
+Growing raspberries is another of the most popular ways to get a head start on your berry patches each year.
 These berry “bushes” grow back each year and often grow back thicker each time.
 The spring is the best time to plant, clone, or transplant raspberry bushes without question.
 Raspberries are absolutely among the best plants for spring gardens.

-Growing blackberries, like raspberries, is an excellent spring-time gardening activity to undertake.
+Growing blackberries, like raspberries, is an excellent springtime gardening activity to undertake.
 You may clone them, transplant already existing plants, or even start new plants from seeds during the spring.
 Make sure to plant them somewhere they get plenty of sunlight (as with raspberries).